 The Covenant Foundation Announces New Grants

-Forward-Thinking Jewish Educational Organizations and Initiatives are Awarded a Total of $1.6 Million
+Diverse Group of Jewish Educational Organizations and Initiatives Awarded Grants Totaling $1.6 Million

-The new grants touch across the spectrum of Jewish educational venues - from museums and synagogues, to high-tech classrooms and summer camps – and underscore commitment to innovation and ideas redefining the scope, reach and depth of Jewish education.
+Across the spectrum of Jewish educational venues and approaches - from community centers and digital labs, to day schools and synagogues - this new round of grants underscores a commitment to innovative work that is redefining and strengthening the scope, reach and depth of Jewish education.

 “We are going where bold ideas and dogged implementation reside,” said Eli N. Evans, Chairman of the Board of Directors of The Covenant Foundation.
-“These new grantees hold great promise for success, and are positioned to be change makers and models of creativity.”
+“These new grantees have ideas and approaches of great promise for success, effect and adaptation elsewhere.
+They are change makers in Jewish education.”